 Remote working is one of the latest and most impactful recruiting trends.
 More and more companies are turning to remote hiring in response to the pandemic and changing views of modern workers.
 Even companies that need or choose to have all their employees on site now find themselves tweaking job descriptions and in need of remote hiring tips.

 Your recruiting team doesn’t have to dramatically change how they do things to succeed at remote hiring.
-But your method matters.
+But your recruiting process matters.
 You need to tailor the job descriptions you write for remote jobs and add a couple of tweaks to your processes.
 Here are four remote hiring tips that are simple but can make or break your efforts.

 Remote hiring is growing, changing job requirements

 Recently, Datapeople’s science team analyzed job listings data from over 10,000 U.S.-based employers and found, among other recruiting trends, that remote hiring is booming and changing job requirements along the way.

 Our data shows that remote hiring for tech jobs has increased significantly in the last few years.
 This is true for startups, which were already on the remote hiring bandwagon.
 And it’s true for companies that, prior to the pandemic, were hesitant to adopt remote hiring.
 Fortune 500 and public companies, for example, have 300% more remote tech jobs now than they did in 2019 (even after spending fortunes on huge campuses).